Generic root counts and flatness in tropical geometry: Applications to systems with linear dependencies

 \section{Applications to systems with linear dependencies}

 In this section, we explore square systems with linear dependencies between the coefficients of their polynomials.
 We will focus on two special types of dependencies which we call vertical and horizontal dependencies.
 The first is inspired by the steady-state equations of chemical reaction networks \cite{Dickenstein16}, and the second is inspired by equations with fixed polynomial supports \cite{KavehKhovanskii2012}.
-For each of these, either $\widehat{X}_{\text{lin}}$ or $\widehat{X}_{\text{nlin}}$ is a tropical complete intersection, so that the tropical intersection product from \cref{sec:modifications} simplifies.

 \begin{assumption} Throughout this section, the parameter space $Y$ will be the $m$-dimensional affine space $\mathbb{A}^{m}=\Spec(K[a_1,\dots,a_m])$ and the coefficients of the polynomials $f_1,\dots,f_n\in K[a_1,\dots,a_m][x_1^\pm,\dots,x_n^\pm]$ will be linear and homogeneous in $a_1,\dots,a_m$. \end{assumption}